thuyduongcoding/repo-chatbot/README.md

 Developers often face challenges when working with new codebases, spending significant time on code comprehension.
 Research indicates that developers dedicate approximately **58%** of their work time to understanding programs, particularly in open-source environments where libraries are frequently utilized [1].

-Given those constraints, in this project, I have developed a chatbot utilizing RAG and multi-agent to understand the whole given codebase.
-This chatbot is developed as a tool for developers to efficiently comprehend the codebase and spend more time on doing their jobs.
+To address this issue, I have developed a chatbot that employs Retrieval-Augmented Generation (RAG) and a multi-agent architecture, designed to assist developers in efficiently understanding their codebases.
+This tool aims to enhance productivity by allowing developers to focus more on their core tasks.

 ## ⚙️ Workflow